 Although you may be well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one, only appropriately trained professionals should attempt to diagnose a mental health illness.
-Where necessary, a DSL will make a referral to the Child and Adolescent Mental Health Service's (CAMHS) single point of access for Kingston and Richmond here.
+Where necessary, the DSL or a deputy will make a referral to the Child and Adolescent Mental Health Service's (CAMHS) single point of access for Kingston and Richmond here.